CONFERENCE SOUTH | Att: 609

 Just after the hour, a steady build up of pressure around the box works a gap, but the nice turn and shot is bravely blocked out by Hughes.
 The young defender then provides a moment at the other end, getting up highest in the box for a right sided corner, but his downward header lacks the sting to seriously test the ‘keeper.
 We keep plugging away, but chances are at a premium.
 Rob Hughes makes a rare contribution on the right, crossing well for Dundas, but the strikers header at the near post flashes just over the target.

 And with 20 to play, what we really need is an injection of fresh legs.
-But for some reason, Ernie decides to keep his powder dry and the McBeanHenry combo stays firmly on the subs bench.
+But for some reason, Ernie decides to keep his powder dry and the McBean\Henry combo stays firmly on the subs bench.
 This I must admit, is somewhat frustrating.
-The oppo aren’t really offering much and there is a nailed on point (at least) up for grabs here.
-Quite why we don’t throw on the two attackers we have and go for it escapes me.
+The oppo aren’t really offering much and there is a nailed on point (at least) up for grabs here, we just need someone to add that little X factor in attack.
+So quite why we don’t throw on at least one of the the two attackers we have available and have a go for it escapes me.

-Having a go and conceding a second on the break as you throw bodies forward and going down 2-0 is far more preferable to a stoic yet, fruitless meander to a 1-0 loss in my eyes.
+For me, having a go and conceding a second on the break as you throw bodies forward and going down 2-0 is far more preferable to a stoic yet, fruitless meander to a 1-0 loss in my eyes.
 Same fucking result end of the day, no points.
+Which when you need points, seems daft.

 Dundas again has a shot saved with about 15 to go when Hughes and Ottaway combine to produce a ball into the box, but once more the stopper is equal to Craig’s angled effort.
-And from here, the game rather inexcusably on our part to be frank, just peters out.
+And from here the game, rather inexcusably on our part to be frank, just peters out to an inevitable conclusion.

-When we finally do make a change, it’s with only 5 minutes remaining and only Henry is introduced for Hughes in a wide position.
+Frustratingly, when we finally do make a change, it’s with only 5 minutes remaining and only Henry is introduced for Hughes in a wide position.
 Sadly a case of far far too little far far too late I’m afraid.
-And so we end up losing by that single shitty goal when any points earned from having a go would have been a huge bonus.
+And so we end up losing by that single shitty goal when any points earned from having a go would have been a huge bonus for us.
 Which is most annoying in our position.

-Having shut up shop at Roses, I adjourn to the bar and find that at least a couple of results have gone our way.
+Having forlornly shut up shop at Roses, I adjourn to the bar and find that at least a couple of results have gone our way today.
 Bognor and Welling continue to stay in touch with the bottom 3, having both lost.
 Dorch have also failed to record victory, although their failure is tempered a tad by the fact they have been stuffed 3-0 at home by fellow strugglers St Albans.
 Who despite being managerless at the moment, seem to have made more signings in the last week than we’ve made all season.
+And are picking up vital points to boot.

 All in all, this does little to help the sense of frustration we feel at the lack of fresh blood to help our rather sickly looking survival bid.
-Even Dorch and managerless Welling have picked up new players in the last few days to boost their hopes, while we stumble about failing to even get a loanee.
+Even Dorch and the currently managerless Welling have picked up new bodies in the last few days to boost their hopes, while we stumble about failing to even get as much as a fucking loanee.

 C’mon guys, we’ve got the readies there, lets stop fucking about eh and go get in who we need.
 And fast.

-So with WW3 averted and tons of overtime paid out to Sutton police, we settle in for drowning of sorrows with the rest of the evening being pretty low key as you could probably imagine, with a few beers and then showing our trust faces for a quizfundraiser we’ve helped organise for a load of local little league committees in the old Times Square.
+So with WW3 averted thanks to the brave sacrifice and tons of overtime paid out to the Met Police, we settle in for drowning of sorrows with the rest of the evening being pretty low key stuff as you could probably imagine.
+A few beers are sunk and then we show our SUFC trust faces for a quiz\fundraiser we’ve helped organise for a load of local little league committees next door in the old Times Square.

-Naturally, in true Sutton United form, we’re absolute pony.
+Naturally, in true Sutton United form, we’re absolute pony in every category.
 Wouldn’t have felt right otherwise.

 MoM : Craig Dundas.
 He really is the only man keeping us barely afloat at the moment….